 return text

-// Zero-width and format characters
+// Zero-width and format characters (Cf)

-.replace(/[-⁤]/g, "")
+.replace(/[--]/g, "")

-// Directional override characters
+// Bidirectional override characters

-.replace(/[‪-‮⁦-⁩]/g, "")
+.replace(/[--]/g, "")

-// Other invisible separators
+// Unusual invisible separators -> normal space

-.replace(/[᠎ ]/g, " ");
+.replace(/[ ]/g, " ");

 }